 - Spoon over some of the reserved syrup.
 Finish each serving with a scoop of vanilla ice cream.

-What do you think of this South African Nectarine Sundae?
+So what do you think of this South African Nectarine Sundae?
 Do you also fancy making some?

 Thanks for stopping by today and don’t forget to leave us a comment if you get to make this recipe.
 We would love to hear what you think.